Marine Biology Trips: Sun-Splashed Adventures

-As part of your learning, perform an underwater transect with your marine biologist guide.
-Using a marked rope and a quadrat, you use a real-life field technique commonly used in marine science.
+As part of your learning, perform underwater data collection with your marine biologist guide.
+Using waterproof slates, you use a real-life field technique commonly used in marine science.
 Your guide explains what to look for, and while snorkelling you identify crustaceans, fish and coral populations.

 Visit a Turtle Rehbilitation Centre

 Learn what contributes to the deaths and injuries of “Crush” and his friends at the Turtle Rehabilitation Centre.
 Volunteers have just built a new turtle clinic facility on Fitzroy Island, which is an extension if the existing facility in Cairns.
 The centre treats and cares for sick, injured and stranded sea turtles, and in small groups you tour the facility to learn how volunteers’ efforts help save these creatures.